 - Purchase your tickets online in advance to avoid long lines

-- Try and visit the Coliseum at off peak times if possible
+- Try and visit it at off peak times if possible

-- The Coliseum is not nearly as busy at night and is worth walking around, checking it out from different sides
+- It’s not nearly as busy at night and is worth walking around, checking it out from different sides